 But the real climax of this trip is the stuff that most tourists don’t do between those famous cities.
-Instead of sitting on a coach or minibus taking a day trip, hire a car and drive yourself through the olive groves and orange trees of Andalucia.
+Instead of sitting on a coach or minibus taking a day trip, hire a car at Malaga airport and drive yourself through the olive groves and orange trees of Andalucia.

 Make a stop in Ronda, which is surrounded by dramatic mountains, and has one of the best bullrings in the country.
 From here, you’re perfectly placed to explore the pueblo blancos – white villages – in the mountains of the Grazalema National Park.
 In fact, the lively village of Grazalema is a great place to start, especially when you stop for a long and leisurely lunch of local tapas and Cadiz wine at Casa Martin 1920.

 For a spectacular drive from Ronda, head for Zahara de la Sierra and pick up the snaking ribbon of road that is the CA-9104, which climbs 1180 meters to crest the Puerto de Las Palomas (Pass of the Pigeons).
 Once you’ve admired the view, head west for the sherry cities of Jerez de la Frontera and Cadiz.

 25.)
 Exploring Alhambra – One of the Best-preserved Palaces of the Historic Islamic World

 Seeing the fabulous Alhambra Palace in Granada is a must-have Spanish experience for any visitor.
 This masterpiece architectural ensemble is one of the ten most visited attractions in Spain and one of the most significant and well-preserved examples of Islamic architecture in the world.